espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  When the requirement of data length is met, or when the string ``\0`` (0x5c, 0x30 in ASCII) appears, the transmission of data starts.
 Go back to the normal command mode and wait for the next AT command.
 -  If the data contains the ``\<any>``, it means that drop backslash symbol and only use ``<any>`` character.
 -  When sending ``\0``, please use a backslash to escape it as ``\\0``.
+- You can use :ref:`AT+CIPTCPOPT <cmd-TCPOPT>` command to configure socket options for each TCP connection.
+For example, setting <so_sndtimeo> to 5000 will enable TCP send to return results within 5 seconds, whether it succeeds or fails.
+This can save the time that the MCU waits for AT command response.

 .. _cmd-CLOSE: